Thierry-Dumont/RKkit/README.md

 Be carefull: The coefficients of A and B *must* live in algebraic numbers (AA or QQbar)!

 * Then the best is to look at the notebook _Example1.ipynb_.
-For this, launch sage like this
+For this, launch sage like this:

-`> sage -n jupyter`
+`>sage -n jupyter`

 and launch the notebook _Exemple1.ipynb_.